 Children, especially girls who are forced to marry, or those who fear they may be forced to marry, are frequently withdrawn from education, restricting their educational and personal development.
-It is an offence to do anything intended to cause a child to marry before the child's eighteenth birthday, whether or not the conduct amounts to violence, threats, or any other form of coercion or deception.
-This applies to non-binding, unofficial 'marriages' as well as legal marriages.

 Indications that a Child is at risk of Forced Marriage:

 Staff are aware that they need to be aware of significant changes in the child's presentation, emotional and physical, in dress and behaviour.